Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 Note: Async D-Bus method doesn't necessarily mean we always have to delegate the work to a different thread and immediately return.
 We can very well execute the work and return the results (via `returnResults()`) or an error (via `return Error()`) synchronously -- i.e. directly in this thread. dbus-c++ doesn't care, it supports both approaches.
 This has the benefit that we can decide at run-time, per each method call, whether we execute it synchronously or (in case of complex operation, for example) execute it asynchronously by moving the work to a worker thread.

-### Marking async methods in the IDL
+### Marking server-side async methods in the IDL

 sdbus-c++ stub generator can generate stub code for server-side async methods.
 We just need to annotate the method with the `annotate` element having the "org.freedesktop.DBus.Method.Async" name.
-The element value must be either "server" or "clientserver":
+The element value must be either "server" (async method on server-side only) or "clientserver" (async method on both client- and server-side):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>